kuixu/kitti_object_vis/README.md

 **Call for help: the above installing has been tested not work on MacOS.**

+## Install remotely
+Please refer to the [jupyter](jupyter/README.md) for installing on a remote server and visulizing in Jupyter Notebook.

 ## Visualization

 1. 3D boxes on LiDar point cloud in volumetric mode